BrucePerens/internationalize/README.md

 At some point you will be askng translators to translate your strings into different languages.
-You will probably start with a machine translation, but these can not be expected to be correct, especially where interpolated strings are concerned.
+You will probably start with a machine translation, but these can not be expected to be correct.
 There is not an exact one-to-one mapping of words in two languages to the same meaning.
 Nor can you expect the order of words in a sentence to remain the same, since grammars vary widely between languages.